davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 ## Enter uncertainty

 In our original question, we didn't know how many, if any, coins were weighted, and we didnt know how heavily a weighted coin would turn the outcome to heads.
 We thus wouldn't have been able to run the simulation performed above.
-To get to the answer, we now need use Bayes' theorem:
+So given this lack of prior knowledge, what could we have done?

-To answer why, lets continue to try and answer the question.
-With a distirbution of 21 heads, can we determine the probability that our coin is weighted?
+All we have to work with is the number of flips and the number of heads.
+This is alone is enough to yield a p-value.
+Above, we couldn't use p-values alone to arrive at our answer, because we can only use p-values to determine how out of the ordinary our result is under conditions of randomness, and that doesn't tell us what the probability is of seeing an out of the ordinary result when conditions are not necessarily random, which is precicely what we suspect if we are wondering if the coin is weighted.

-The answer is no. We can only us p-scores to determine how out of the ordinary our result is under conditions of randomness.
-But that doesn't tell us what the probability is of seeing an out of the ordinary result when conditions are not necessarily random, which is what we suspect if we are wondering if the coin is weighted.
+In our simulation, this probability was 10 percent, but again, we are now trying to work out the probelm without having this prior knoweldge.
+Given this inherent uncertainty, the only way to go forward is to start making some educated guesses.

 For example, if we were in the Galactic Coin-Flipping Olympics, we would probably be very confident that there would be regulations in place to ensure that our coin was not weighted.
 In such a case, the probability would be much closer to zero.
 It would take a much more skewed distribution to convince us that our coin is biased.